Faculty Early Retirement Program (FERP)

 - How much do I earn if I FERP, and what is the effect on my retirement earnings?

-- What if the year before I retire I work in a special session through the College of
+- What if the year before I retire I work in a special session appointment?

 - Special Sessions do not count toward establishing the "regular time base" (Article 29.6) used to establish the basis for FERP pay or units.